ProboCI/probo-docs/docs/roadmap.md

 ## Live web updates via WebSockets
 **Github Issue:**
-**Status:** In Progress
+**Status:** In progress

 When you have a build running you don't want to pound the refresh button and with many CI services you don't have to.
 We built our infrastructure to support this feature but it has perpetually slipped into "sprint next".
 This feature is nearing the top of our priority list and we have started to create our WebSocket implementation in a way that will allow us to open source it and also provide this as a part of the forthcoming public API (more on that below).
 Our WebSocket feature aims to update build statuses, update step statuses, and stream log messages for builds in progress to the browser in realtime.

+## First class support for non-LAMP Stacks
+**Github Issue:**
+**Status:** In progress

+Currently Probo provides a LAMP environment as the basis for every build.
+Some industrious users have coerced Probo into supporting other stacks through means that are not for the faint of heart.
+It has always been our intention to support other languages and we abhor hacks and have always intended to provide both alternative language images that ship with other languages pre-installed (you can always install them yourself) and to make the services that we start on boot completely configurable.

+Now that [we have a more robust service for building and launching images](https://github.com/ProboCI/probo-image-builder), this should be relatively straight forward.

 ## Multiple Containers Per-Project
 **Github Issue:**
-**Status:** Not started
+**Status:** In progress

 Currently Probo runs each environment in a "fat container".
 What does that mean?
 It means we have a [docker base image](https://hub.docker.com/r/proboci/ubuntu-14.04-lamp/) that contains all of our services and our [simple process manager ](https://github.com/proboci/proboscis) starts the LAMP stack and multiplexes the stdout and stderr output so that all are available outside of docker.
 This approach has had a number of benefits for us in that we can very easily encapsulate control, and monitor an entire build's environment with the fewest moving parts as possible.
 It also means, though, that it's harder for us to provide a mix-and-match set of services that you can opt in and out of.
 We plan to support sets of containers in addition to the single monolith as an upcoming feature to enable an easier mix-and-match of services at different versions.
 This could also play a part in our matrix build feature further described below.

-## First class support for non-LAMP Stacks
-**Github Issue:**
-**Status:** Not Started

-Currently Probo provides a LAMP environment as the basis for every build.
-Some industrious users have coerced Probo into supporting other stacks through means that are not for the faint of heart.
-It has always been our intention to support other languages and we abhor hacks and have always intended to provide both alternative language images that ship with other languages pre-installed (you can always install them yourself) and to make the services that we start on boot completely configurable.

 ## Matrix builds
 **Github Issue:**